 Sometimes writing this down will lead to clarity.
 This shifts your awareness and you’ll become more aware of opportunities now or in the future for continuing education opportunities.

-So now that you have Part 1 and Part 2 down, stay tuned for Part 3: Continuing Education, does it always have to be formal training?
+So now that you have Part 1 and Part 2 down, move onto Part 3: Continuing Education, does it always have to be formal training?